 Here is a quick look at what they had to say.
 Have questions?
 Visit your local Bass Pro Shops and ask an in-store expert associate for their thoughts on what knot you should be using.
 Plus you can download a Printable Fishing Knot Guide for your tackle box!.

-- I use the Palomar Knot on 90 percent of my baits.
+- Palomar Knot on 90 percent of my baits.
 Very strong knot.
 Use it with fluoro, mono and braid.
 I think it’s important to wet the line before cinching down the knot.

-- I use the Blood Knot when tying two lines together, especially when adding line to a reel that has been backfilled with line.
+- Blood Knot when tying two lines together, especially when adding line to a reel that has been backfilled with line.

-- I have used a Double Uni-Knot for tying two lines together, e.g. braid to a fluorocarbon leader.
+- Double Uni-Knot in cases where I am tying two lines together, e.g. braid to a fluorocarbon leader.
 It works well but takes some practice to tie it well.

-- Finally, the last knot I have used is the Loop Knot or Rapala Knot.
+- Non Slip Loop Knot or Rapala Knot.
 As you might have guessed, this is a great knot for jerkbaits, top-water lures or any type of lure where you need to improve the action of the bait.
 Generally used with lighter line.

-- I use the Palomar Knot for braid to hook and for drop shot applications.
+- Palomar Knot for braid to hook and for drop shot applications.

-- I use a Uni Knot to Uni for tying braid to mono and a Blood Knot for mono to mono or mono to floro.
+- Blood Knot for mono to mono or mono to floro.

-- I use a Loop Knot on Road Runners and bass jigs when I need more action on the bait, particularly in cold water.
+- Loop Knot on Road Runners and bass jigs when I need more action on the bait, particularly in cold water.
 Also use a Loop Knot on some top waters like a Zara Spook and smaller crankbaits that don't have a split ring!

-- I use the Blood Knot to tie two monofilament lines together when spooling on new line.
+- Blood Knot to tie two monofilament lines together when spooling on new line.

-- I use a Uni Knot to tie together braid and mono or co-polymer together.
+- Uni Knot to tie together braid and mono or co-polymer together.

 - Palomar Knot – This is the best knot for any kind of fishing, whether it is fresh or saltwater.
 The Palomar Knot is by far the knot of choice for almost all applications in fresh water.
 I will use the Loop Knot sometimes, but if you could only have one knot, it would be without a doubt the Palomar Knot.